pantheon-systems/documentation/source/content/decoupled-sites.md

 ---
 title: Decoupled Sites
-description: Pantheon is working to bring you the latest tools to build decoupled sites.
+description: Pantheon is working to bring you the latest tools to build Decoupled Sites.
 contributors: [stevector, alexfornuto]
 categories: [get-started]
 showtoc: true